7 Games Like Squad

 Up to 60 players fight for survival on a huge map in which fictional landmarks draw inspiration from real-world locations.
-Gain experience in different skills like hunting, resource management, and health preservation to increase your chances of survival.
+You will need to gain experience in different skills like hunting, resource management, and health preservation to increase your chances of survival.

-ARMA is a military simulation tactical shooter video game developed by Bohemia Interactive.
-The first ARMA game was released in 2006 and it was well received by both critics and players.
-Most ARMA fans would agree that the third installment in the series is the best that was ever released.
+ARMA is a military simulation tactical shooter video game from Bohemia Interactive.
+The first ARMA game came out in 2006 and it was well received by both critics and players.
+Most ARMA fans would agree that the third entry in the series is the best.

 You have a lot of options when it comes to experiencing this virtual world.
 There are more than 40 weapons that you can choose from.
 There are also special attachments that you can place on your weapons depending on whether you prefer short- or long-distance shooting.
 You can travel by foot or take a ride on a jet, helicopter, tank, and more.